Mandaeism: Origins

-According to the Mandaean text which recounts their early history, the Haran Gawaita (the Scroll of Great Revelation) which was authored between the 4th–6th centuries, the Nasoraean Mandaeans who were disciples of John the Baptist, left Jerusalem and migrated to Media in the first century CE, reportedly due to persecution.
+According to the Mandaean text which recounts their early history, the Haran Gawaita (the Scroll of Great Revelation) which was authored between the 4th and 6th centuries, the Nasoraean Mandaeans who were disciples of John the Baptist left Jerusalem and migrated to Media in the first century CE, reportedly due to persecution.
 The emigrants first went to Haran (possibly Harran in modern-day Turkey) or Hauran, and then to the Median hills in Iran before finally settling in southern Mesopotamia (modern day Iraq).
 According to Richard Horsley, 'inner Hawran' is most likely Wadi Hauran in present-day Syria which the Nabataeans controlled.
 Earlier, the Nabataeans were at war with Herod Antipas, who had been sharply condemned by the prophet John, eventually executing him, and were thus positively predisposed toward a group loyal to John.
+The account of the Haran Gawaita is partially repeated in chapter 15 of the Right Ginza, whilst the presence of Nasoraean Mandaeans in Jerusalem is also recounted in the Qulasta, and Draša d-Yahya (Mandaean Book of John).

 Many scholars who specialize in Mandaeism, including Jorunn Jacobsen Buckley, agree with the historical account.
 Others, however, argue for a southwestern Mesopotamian origin of the group.

 Some scholars take the view that Mandaeism is older and dates back to pre-Christian times.
 Mandaeans claim that their religion predates Judaism, Christianity and Islam, and believe that they are the direct descendants of Shem, Noah's son.
 They also believe that they are the direct descendants of John the Baptist's original Nasoraean Mandaean disciples in Jerusalem.